nh-server/switch-guide/docs/extras/theming.md

 ## Installing a custom font

-1. Put a font in the .ttf file format into the `themes` folder (I reccomend you put them into folders).
+1. Put a font in the .ttf file format into the `themes` folder (It is recommended you put them into their own folders, e.g. /themes/cool_font/font.ttf).
 2. Boot Switch CFW, launch the Homebrew Menu and launch `NXThemes Installer`
 3. Find your font and install it
 4. Reboot your switch to see the changes.